 “There are around 8,000 charities and volunteer groups across Lancashire, and they do such incredible work, I really feel they should be recognised for their achievements.
 The process to apply is simple, and can be done online – the panel then do the hard work in assessing the group and put them forward to the London office for consideration.

-“The applications open on 1st June, running until the 15th September.
-Recipients are announced the following year after a thorough assessment process.
+“The applications open on 1st September this year, so now is the time to think about it and get your applications in soon.
+Recipients are announced in 2025 after a thorough assessment process.
 If you know of a great volunteer group who deserve an award get their nomination in!
 It’s such a big honour to be recognised by the King and carry on Queen Elizabeth II’s legacy.”

 Volunteer groups are nominated by members of the public, not by the groups themselves.
 If you know of a group who are doing impressive work for their community, please nominate them and highlight their great work to the King.
 Groups can be from a wide variety of causes, including supporting mental health, sports groups, the environment, cultural groups and many more.